mikehoward/tdd_deploy/Readme.md

 * ssh\_timeout - int - number of seconds before an ssh command times out and is flagged as a failure.

+* balance\_hosts - list - a list of hosts which do load balancing
-* hosts - list - this is a list of all the hosts.
-This list is used to check that the communication works.
+* db\_hosts - list - a list of hosts which run database servers
 * web\_hosts - list - a list of hosts which run web servers

-* db\_hosts - list - a list of hosts which run database servers
-* balance\_hosts - list - a list of hosts which do load balancing
+* hosts - pseudo-list - this is a list of all the hosts.
+This list is used to check that the communication works. **hosts** is kind of a convenience.
+It is computed as the unique sum of the other hosts lists.
+It only shows up as an assignable variable if all three of the other lists are identical.
+It can always be used to reference all hosts, but cannot be assigned to if any list differs.

 It's easer to understand assumptions if they relate to a concrete example.
 So, assume we are setting up a Rails app on hosts 'foo', 'bar' and 'baz'.
 Their duties are: